njoy89/cpu-load-monitoring-app/README.md

  - add an ability to pick a custom time ranges on all panels (that would require B/E support);
  - add more options to customize visual aspects of the panels (background color, text colors, stylize time series etc.);
  - improve alerting feature - browser should trigger browser notifications so that user knows that CPU is under heavy load even if she/he is not on the app's tab;
- - add an ability to customize parameters / thresholds such as 10 seconds (data points fetching frequency) or 2 minutes (duration used in alerting logic);
+ - add an ability to customize parameters / thresholds such as 10 seconds (data points fetching frequency) or 2 minutes (duration used in alerting logic) or 0 % - 60 % - 100 % (low/medium/high CPU load thresholds);

 ## Tech stack: